 An interesting detail is that the church has been restored several times over the centuries, preserving its original structure while adapting to modern needs.
 With its rich history and colonial architecture, this church is a place of peace and devotion in the middle of the bustling city.
 For those who wish to know today’s Sunday Mass schedule, the church offers multiple services throughout the day.
 In addition, live Holy Mass today may be an option for the faithful who are unable to attend in person.

-- For more information about this church, visit the website of the Church of Saints Cosmas and Damian.
+- For more information about this Church, visit its Facebook page Church of Saints Cosmas and Damian

-Churches in Mexico are much more than places of worship; they are silent witnesses to the country’s rich history and culture.
+Churches in Mexico are much more than simple places of worship; they are silent witnesses to the rich history and culture of the country.
 Each of these ten churches not only offers a place for prayer and reflection, but is also an architectural treasure that tells a unique story.
 From the majestic Basilica of Santa Maria de Guadalupe to the historic Church of Santos Cosme y Damian, each of these churches deserves to be visited and appreciated for their beauty and spiritual significance.

-For those looking for a Catholic church near me to attend mass, these churches offer a variety of religious services to suit the needs of all the faithful.
-Don’t forget to check today’s Sunday Mass schedule to plan your visit and, if you can’t physically attend, many of these churches also offer live Holy Mass today so you can participate from wherever you are.
-Whether you are in Mexico City or elsewhere in the country, these churches are a testimony to the deep faith and devotion of the Mexican people.
+For those looking for a Catholic church near me to attend Mass, these churches offer a variety of religious services, such as Adoration of the Blessed Sacrament and confessions, which cater to the needs of all the faithful.
+Don’t forget to check the Mass schedule for today Sunday to plan your visit, and if you can’t attend physically, many of these churches also offer live holy Mass today so you can participate from wherever you are.
+Whether you are in Mexico City or anywhere else in the country, these churches are a testament to the deep faith and devotion of the Mexican people.
 Have an inspiring and spiritual visit!